-It is a well-known fact that food brings people together, no matter where you are.
+It is well-known that food brings people together, no matter where you are.
 At the end of the day, we all like to enjoy good food with people.
 And the food is one of the best ways to learn about a country and its culture.
-The beauty of travels involve trying the local cuisine, learn about its preparation, and finding the meaning behind it.
+The beauty of travel involves trying the local cuisine, learning about its preparation, and finding its meaning.
+Korean culture is a rich and complex one, and this is reflected in the way that Koreans eat and dine.
+There are many unique aspects to Korean restaurant culture, from the way that food is ordered and served to the way that tables are shared.

 Read More: 10 Interesting Facts About South Korea You Need To Know!